superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 ## Dataset Query Tool

 The `run_dataset_query` tool has been implemented to allow direct execution of both native SQL and structured MBQL queries against Metabase databases.
-The implementation follows SuperMetabase best practices by focusing on essential fields while maintaining all critical information.
+The implementation follows Talk to Metabase best practices by focusing on essential fields while maintaining all critical information.

 ### Key Features